dendrobiummoniliforme/destiny-themes/CONTRIBUTING.md

 ## Workflow

+Contributions are split into two:
+* adding new themes.
+* adding tools to help facilitate adding new themes.

-For Creating A New Theme:
+### For Creating A New Theme:

 1. Fork this repository.
 2. Open `swatches.theme`.